Consulate General of the Philippines, Los Angeles: Staff and activities

-The Consulate has provided assistance to several high-profile Filipinos throughout its history, including former First Lady Imelda Marcos, actress Nora Aunor, former Agriculture Undersecretary Jocelyn Bolante, and Charlie "Atong" Ang, one of the co-accused in the plunder trial of Joseph Estrada.
+The consulate has provided assistance to several high-profile Filipinos throughout its history, including former First Lady Imelda Marcos, actress Nora Aunor, former Agriculture Undersecretary Jocelyn Bolante, and Atong Ang, one of the co-accused in the plunder trial of Joseph Estrada.

-Aside from providing consular services, the Consulate has also experimented with various ways of reaching out to and supporting Filipinos within its jurisdiction.
-In 2005, the Consulate launched a series of fundraisers to help pay for the expenses of Filipino American athletes participating in that year's Southeast Asian Games, while it has also supported Filipino cultural endeavors both in the Philippines and by the large Filipino American community in the Los Angeles area, such as hosting exclusive screenings for Ploning as part of its bid to win Best Foreign Language Film at the 81st Academy Awards.
+Aside from providing consular services, the consulate has also experimented with various ways of reaching out to and supporting Filipinos within its jurisdiction.
+In 2005, the consulate launched a series of fundraisers to help pay for the expenses of Filipino American athletes participating in that year's Southeast Asian Games, while it has also supported Filipino cultural endeavors both in the Philippines and by the large Filipino American community in the Los Angeles area, such as hosting exclusive screenings for Ploning as part of its bid to win Best Foreign Language Film at the 81st Academy Awards.

-In 2018, the Consulate confirmed that it does not and would not report undocumented Filipinos applying for Philippine passports to the Department of Homeland Security.
+In 2018, the consulate confirmed that it does not and would not report undocumented Filipinos applying for Philippine passports to the Department of Homeland Security.